-11 Things People With Anxiety Want You To Understand
+11 Things Anxious People Want You To Understand

 Mental illnesses like general anxiety disorder (GAD) don't discriminate, no matter what your race, background, or socioeconomic status is.
 That said, women are 60 percent more likely than men to have an anxiety disorder, so chances are, you or someone close to you is dealing with it.
 It could be anyone — even that gorgeous, friendly woman you sometimes commute to work with.
 When it comes the "type" of person wrestling with this illness, don't get sucked into what the media portrays — there isn't one type.